-What stood out wasn’t just the execution, but the depth they’ve managed to build.
-From the Sri Lanka game, Bangladesh made some bold switches: out went Mahedi Hasan, Tanzim Hasan Sakib, and Shoriful Islam, in came Nurul Hasan for batting insurance, Taskin Ahmed to add experience up front, and Nasum as the tactical pick.
-It worked like a charm.
-Afghanistan’s top-heavy line-up struggles against left-arm spin, and Nasum is tailor-made for that role.
-By the time Mustafizur started mixing his cutters at the death and Rishad added attacking wrist spin in the middle overs, the pressure had built up perfectly.
+What has stood out in the tournament so far isn’t just the execution, but the depth they’ve managed to build.
+From the Sri Lanka game early in the tournament, Bangladesh made some bold switches: out went Mahedi Hasan, Tanzim Hasan Sakib, and Shoriful Islam, in came Nurul Hasan for batting insurance, Taskin Ahmed to add experience up front, and Nasum as the tactical pick.

-Yes, the Saif–Shamim combo leaked 55 in four overs trying to plug the “fifth bowler” gap.
-But the rest?
-They stood tall.
-It was the kind of performance that makes Tanzid’s “world-class” comment feel less like fluff and more like a quiet warning.
+The bowling has stepped up with performances that makes Tanzid’s “world-class” comment feel less like fluff and more like a quiet warning.
 Remember, they are also missing big names in Nahid Rana, Mehidy Hasan Miraz and Hasan Mahmud due to varied reasons.

 But, on paper, even with the bowlers in this Asia Cup, Bangladesh now have a left-arm spinner who takes powerplay wickets, a wrist spinner who hunts in the middle, two frontline pacers with very different skillsets, and Mustafizur to ice games at the death.
 That’s a bowling spine most teams would envy, and in these UAE conditions, it can punch above its weight.